microsoft/bond/README.md

 Now you are ready to build the C# version of Bond.
 Open the solution file `cs\cs.sln` in Visual Studio 2013 and build as usual.
-The C# unit tests can also be run from with the solution.
+The C# unit tests can also be run from within the solution.

 The C++ and Python versions of Bond additionally require: